Totally Free Ways to Build Flight Time

 Join the Military

-S this one's not for everyone, but considering a new military pilot will be expertly training in multiple aircraft, will obtain thousands of hours during his service, and will get to travel around the world while earning a decent living, it's actually a pretty good deal.
+This one's not for everyone, but considering a new military pilot will be expertly training in multiple aircraft, will obtain thousands of hours during their service, and will get to travel around the world while earning a decent living, it's actually a pretty good deal.

 For those of you on the fence about becoming a military pilot, it's a really great way to become a pilot for free.